caktus/tequila/research.rst

 Creation of new projects would be done using django-project-template, just as we currently do for margarita.
-Versions of the project template which use tequila would have tequila-specific fabric scripts, providing simplified wrappers with an interface mostly familiar to current users around the necessary ansible-playbook commands.
+Versions of the project template which use tequila would have tequila-specific scripts, providing simplified wrappers with an interface mostly familiar to current users around the necessary ansible-playbook commands.
 There would also be some mild changes to the project structure, i.e. the